- What is unconditioned response

 Here are some common examples of unconditioned responses in everyday life.

-- Feeling of hunger in response to the smell of food.
+- A feeling of hunger in response to the smell of food.

 - Reflexively close your eyes when an object comes too close to them.